teklynk/raspi-streamer/readme.md

 This project is ongoing, with exciting future enhancements in the pipeline:
 - __Hardware Upgrade:__
   - We plan to incorporate the [Geekworm Raspberry Pi X630 V1.5 Hdmi to CSI-2 Module](https://geekworm.com/products/x630) to replace the current USB capture device.
 This module will be integrated onto a custom circuit board along with LEDs, buttons, and GPIO headers, creating a "hat" for the Raspberry Pi.
 This will streamline the setup, making it almost a plug-and-play solution.
-- __Web UI:__
-  - A web-based user interface will be developed to configure settings, start/stop streaming and recording, and review logs.
-This interface will be accessible from mobile devices, allowing you to manage your streaming setup conveniently from your couch.